cosmos/developer-portal/academy/2-cosmos-concepts/1-architecture.md

 ## Test yourself - a pseudo-coding exercise

 With all you have learned about Tendermint and CometBFt, can you **design** a minimal distributed state machine, and think about relevant pseudo-code, for a blockchain that allows people to play the game of checkers?
-Open the following section, **Creating a checkers blockchain**, to start this reflection and reinforce your understanding of Tendermint.
+Open the following expandable, **Creating a checkers blockchain**, to start this reflection and reinforce your understanding of Tendermint.

 You will continue to apply what you learn in later sections to your checkers game, and design a blockchain by using elements of the Cosmos SDK.
 Alternatively, you can continue directly to learn about [accounts in the Cosmos SDK](./2-accounts.md).